danrneal/uncommon-word-tabulator/README.md

 test to define how I wanted to the code to behave.
 That is the point where I wrote the "actual" code to get the unit tests to pass.
 Once I had passing unit tests, I checked to see if the FT passed; if they didn't pass, I wrote more unit tests and corresponding code.

 While this may seem unnecessary for a program of such a small size and may seem like showing off or overdoing, TDD principles help to create quality, maintainable code and as such I believe are good habits to foster even on a small project such as this.

+## License

+Uncommon Word Tabulator is licensed under the [MIT license](https://github.com/danrneal/uncommon-word-tabulator/blob/master/LICENSE).